biolushuai/PMSFF-for-multiple-PBRs-prediction/README.md

 We provide an example in ./test_data and the ProtT5 embedding of testing protein is saved in a csv file.

 ## 4. Citation
-If you are using MsPBRsP and find it helpful for PBRs prediction, we would appreciate if you could cite the following publication:
+If you are using PMSFF and find it helpful for PBRs prediction, we would appreciate if you could cite the following publication:

 [1] Shuai Lu, Yuguang Li, Xiaofei Nan*, Shoutao Zhang*.
 Attention-based Convolutional Neural Networks for Protein-Protein Interaction Site Prediction[C].
 The 2021 IEEE International Conference on Bioinformatics and Biomedicine (BIBM2021), 2021, 141-144.
 DOI:10.1109/BIBM52615.2021.9669435.